 Why Snakes Shed Skin

-The Journal of the Royal Society looked at the structure and mechanical properties of snakeskin, pointing out that “snake integument (the outer scales) consist of a hard, robust, inflexible outer surface … and softer, flexible inner layers.”
+The Journal of the Royal Society looked at the structure and properties of snakeskin, pointing out that “snake integument (the outer scales) consist of a hard, robust, inflexible outer surface … and softer, flexible inner layers.”

 It’s like a suit of flexible armor that protects the snake from the rough, hard ground or bumpy tree branches.
 Bear in mind that their body is always in contact with the ground, rocks, and tree branches.
 Without a hard outer layer, their belly would be covered in cuts and abrasions.